Home

 Rate of Return Computations

-Compounded annual rate is a universal measure of investment return.
+Compounded annual rate of return is a universal measure of investment return.

 The Coin Value Tables contain many compounded annual return rate computations, to facilitate comparisons from one coin to the next, measuring how much they change in value over time.
-Compounded annual return rates, the typical yardstick for measuring investment vehicles, are offered here and are from 1950 to the present, 1980, 1995, and 2000 to the present.
+Compounded annual return rates, the typical yardstick for measuring investment vehicles, are offered here and are from 1950 to the present, 1980, 1995-2000, and 2009-2010, all to the present year.

 Why were these years chosen from which to measure compounded annual return rates?
 What follows is a brief insight on why these periods were selected for analysis: